FAQ

 Who can message me?

-Only students you have accepted as connections can send you direct messages.
-You can block any student from the Settings page or directly from their profile, which prevents them from seeing your profile or contacting you.
+By default, only students you have accepted as connections can send you direct messages.
+You can change this from the Settings page, where "Who can message you" lets you allow anyone on Scholar, restrict messages to connections only, or turn direct messages off entirely.
+You can also block any student from the Settings page or directly from their profile, which prevents them from seeing your profile or contacting you.

 How do I report a problem or give feedback?